1QiGuo/Function/convert_genenames.md

 ```

 #  converting gene names of mouse and human

 input: (character)gene names
 output: (dataframe)mouse names and human names
+The function getLDS is the basic function that is used to convert gene names in across species.
 ```{r}
 library(biomaRt)
 human <- useMart("ensembl",dataset="hsapiens_gene_ensembl")